What To Do When You Believe You're Being Followed

 patched directly through to the police.

-all else, be sure that you relax, remain in control and use common sense.
+all else, be sure that you remain calm and in control and use common sense.
 Do not panic!
 Panic kills.
 You'll

 increase your chances of getting rid of that stalker.
 As a final reminder, if